Kentucky-Fried-Circuits/DataGS/README.md

 ## Summary
 Gather data from TCP/IP (simple ASCII format) or serial port (WorldData format) and process and make available

+## Channel Description File Format
+The channel description file is in JSON format.
+It specifies channel names, descriptions, and other attributes for a channel.

+Example file with one element:
+'''
+{
+	"data": [
+        {
+            "id": "age_inverter",
+            "title": "Inverter Age (255 indicates old data)", "description": "Inverter Age (255 indicates old data)", "units": "none",
+            "precision": 2,
+            "sortOrder": 240,
+            "dayStats": "false",
+            "log": "true",
+            "historyByDay": "false",
+            "recent": "false",
+            "mode": "SAMPLE"
+        }
+	]
+}
+'''

+mode can be '''"SAMPLE"''' or '''"AVERAGE"'''.

+Note that channel id's will be single character letters for data received via TCP/IP / ASCII.
+Longer channel names are possible for data that comes in via WorldDataProcessor via reflection.

 ## Data served via HTTP

 ### /data/json.html